FAQs on SBIR/STTR Proposal Submission

 - Refer to the annotated form set for SBIR/STTR to understand what is being asked for in each field and what is required vs. optional information.

-- Follow rules, such as page limits, rules for text fields, no headers or footers.
+- Follow the rules, such as page limits and guidelines for text fields, and use no headers or footers.

-NIH SBIR/STTR Grants: Standard receipt dates for NIH Phase I/Phase II proposals are Jan 5, April 5, and Sept 5.
+NIH SBIR/STTR Grants: Standard receipt dates for NIH Phase I/Phase II proposals are January 5, April 5, and September 5.
 If the receipt date is on a holiday, it is delayed until the next working day.
-View NIH’s “How to Apply.”
+View the NIH’s “How to Apply” page.

-The deadline time is 5 pm Eastern time on the deadline date.
-Submit a few days early so that you have time to address all problems, warnings, or errors.
+The deadline is 5:00 p.m.
+Eastern time on the respective date.
+Submit a few days early so that you have time to address all technical problems, warnings, or errors.

 NSF SBIR Grants: Unlike the NIH, you can submit a Phase I proposal at almost any time.
 There are multiple submission windows throughout the year.
 Look at the NSF’s Get Started page for a description of the required steps.